19hours/sg-statutes/Acts/Road Traffic Act.md

 (3) Where the Deputy Commissioner of Police has revoked or suspended an instructor’s licence under subsection (1), he shall immediately inform the driving instructor concerned by notice in writing of the revocation or suspension.

-(4) A driving instructor may, within 14 days of the receipt of the notice referred to in subsection (3), appeal in writing against the revocation or suspension to the Minister whose decision shall be final.
+(4) A driving instructor may, within 14 days of the receipt of the notice referred to in subsection (3), appeal in writing against the revocation or suspension to the Commissioner of Police whose decision shall be final.

 [4/2006 wef 27/02/2006]

+[Act 28 of 2014 wef 01/02/2015]

 (5) An order of revocation or suspension shall not take effect until the expiration of a period of 14 days after the Deputy Commissioner of Police has informed the driving instructor concerned of the order.

-(6) If within that period the driving instructor concerned appeals to the Minister, the order shall not take effect until it is confirmed by the Minister or the appeal is for any reason dismissed by the Minister.
+(6) If within that period the driving instructor concerned appeals to the Commissioner of Police, the order shall not take effect until it is confirmed by the Commissioner of Police or the appeal is for any reason dismissed by the Commissioner of Police.

+[Act 28 of 2014 wef 01/02/2015]

 (7) Where an order of revocation or suspension becomes effective under subsection (5), the driving instructor concerned shall, as from the date when the order becomes effective, cease to give instruction to any person in the driving of a motor vehicle.